983/FileDownloader/README.md

-# How does this work?
+# How do I use this?

 Go to [https://983.github.io/bookmarklet.htm](https://983.github.io/bookmarklet.htm) and follow the instructions.

 Alternatively, create a bookmark with [this content](https://raw.githubusercontent.com/983/FileDownloader/master/bookmarklet.js).
 The bookmark should point to `javascript:...`, not to `https://...bookmarklet.js`.

-# How does this work technically?
+# How does this work on a technical level?

 Instead of regular links like `https://...`, you can create links like